GoogleChrome/OriginTrials/developer-guide.md

 For some trials, there will be options for different usage restrictions when registering for a token.
 If available, the choices are:

-- Standard Limit: This is the default behaviour, where the global usage limit is the only restriction (described above).
+- Standard Limit: This is the default behavior, where the global usage limit is the only restriction (described above).
 - User Subset: A small percentage of Chrome users will always be excluded from the trial, even when a valid token is provided.
 The exclusion percentage varies for each trial, but is